hallerite/ludic_ref/examples/fsdp2_training/README.md

 - Activation checkpointing: enabled by default in the script.
 - Gradient sync: uses `set_requires_gradient_sync(False/True)` for accumulation; no `no_sync`.
 - Action parsing: the environment does not “re-parse” model outputs; the protocol’s parser must extract the final answer string used for grading.
-- Weight publishing: only rank0 gathers a full state dict (DCP full_state_dict) and broadcasts to vLLM over the separate pynccl communicator.
+- Weight publishing: only rank0 gathers a full state dict (DCP full_state_dict) and pushes weights to vLLM over the separate pynccl communicator.
 - Sample sharding: MATH samples are sharded per rank to avoid duplicates; adjust to your data loader if needed.

 Tune `--batch-size`, `--group-size`, and `--train-steps` based on hardware.
 The script is a scaffold; extend it for eval, better logging, and real hyperparameters.